nychealth/EH-dataportal/README for Neighborhood Reports.md

 ### Neighborhood Reports

-`_index.md` in `neighborhood_reports` of content folder.
+`_index.md` in `neighborhood-reports` of content folder.
 There are frontmatter params and content.
 Content can be formatted using markdown.

 ### Location (Neighborhood page)